WillyXJ/facileManager/README.md

 The client files have been consolidated and standardized starting with versions 2.2 and 1.3 of fmDNS and fmFirewall respectively which cleans up some files and a lot of code to put the project in a better position going forward.
+However, this does require a manual upgrade of the client using the normal steps above and these additional steps.

 When upgrading from fmDNS <= 2.1.x or fmFirewall <= 1.2.x, remove the old client files with the following: